 A slicing software is a necessary mediator between the CAD file and the printer.

-It is best known for its two features: 1.
-Colour differentiation between different features and, 2. excellent support structure management.
+It is however best known for its two features: 1.
+Colour differentiation between different features and, 2.
+Excellent support structure management.

 It has both free and paid versions for users to choose from.

 MatterControl is an all-in-one printer control software developed by MatterHacker, a high-quality 3D printing supplies provider from the USA.
 This really is one of the best free slicing software for 3D printing as it acts as a host.
 So it basically controls the printer and lets you queue the jobs all the while you slice and adjust the settings as per the print.

 It is not as mature as other software like Cura and Slic3r, but it is a great tool for beginners as well as advanced users.

 Slic3r also is open-source slicing software with a reputation for bringing out unique features not found on any other competitor.
 It constantly updates its software to add new features at regular intervals.
 It is one of the best free slicing software for 3D printing for advanced or professional users.

 It first came up with the incredible honeycomb infill pattern which was then quickly adopted by many competitors as it gave astoundingly strong prints with less material.